syk2021/419project/README.md

 ## Progress, MVP Version
 - Backend: registration and login using mongoose models, api using axios requests
-- Frontend: registration and login forms, main page (home + details + settings tab), navigation using React Navigation
+- Frontend: registration and login forms at entry point of app, main page (with home + details + settings tab), navigation using React Navigation